WESC

 WeSC (short for "We are the Superlative Conspiracy") is a Swedish clothing brand that is primarily influenced by skateboarding and snowboarding.
-The company's head office is in Stockholm and employs between 51 and 200 staff members.
 The company's CEO is Joseph Janus.

-History

-Founded in 1999, the brand first garnered attention by sponsoring Swedish underground artists, musicians and skateboarders, and did not engage in any other marketing.
-Swedish hip hop acts Looptroop and Timbuktu were among the first to be sponsored by WESC, contributing to the development of an alternative image that turned out to be very popular with young Swedish consumers who were critical of mainstream companies.

 Retail outlets

 In 2009, WeSC signed an exclusive retail deal with Oved Apparel Corp for the latter to oversee all WeSC stores in the United States, with the exception of the New York City and Los Angeles locations.
 The company opened a concept store in Singapore in early 2012.

 We Activists

-As of July 2014, WESC maintains a group of sponsored individuals, skateboarders and musicians who are called "We Activists" by the company.
+In July 2014, WESC had a group of sponsored individuals, skateboarders and musicians who were called "We Activists" by the company.
+Their sponsorship scheme has now ceased or is no longer made public.